Cherry Showcases A Straightforward, Farm-To-Fire Menu With Local Ingredients

 World-renowned mixologist Cocktail Professor will use spirits sourced from within 50 miles of Washington, D.C.
 Signature sips include the Washington Botanical Society, featuring Ivy City Gin, cilantro, lemongrass and lime, and the Oyster Bay, boasting mezcal, banana liqueur, lemon, sea salt, prosecco, and an oyster shell shooter.
 The bar menu also offers a selection of barrel-aged spirits made especially for Cherry.

-The 60-seat restaurant offers a full-service a la carte menu, serving breakfast, lunch, dinner, a pre-theatre menu and a Sunday brunch.
+The 60-seat restaurant offers a full-service a la carte menu, serving breakfast, lunch, dinner, a pre-theatre menu.

 Follow @cherrywdc on Instagram.